 The instructions from the mission society was for the missionaries to go and live amongst the natives, so that they are part of their daily lives and to get a first hand knowledge of their customs and culture.
 But then the society found it necessary to send out trades men to help the missionaries to build their station.
 What happened in Lüneburg was that the society ran out of money and couldn't pay the trades people.
-They started to make a living by cutting down trees in the natural forests, cutting into blanks and sending them off to Barberton to exchange them for farming requisites.
+They started to make a living by cutting down trees in the natural forests, cutting into blanks and sending them off to Durban and Barberton to exchange them for farming requisites.
 Thus the area around Lüneburg became colonised by people from Germany.

 A start was made with forming a congregation of the Lutheran faith when H.Meyer's two year old son died by drowning and had to be buried.
 A cemetery was laid out which is seen as the beginning of the community.
 The place was named after the town Lüneburg in Germany from where many of the settlers had originated.
 Next was to build a church from sod, that is pieces of grass piled on top of each other.

 A year later came a school, initially mainly for religious instructions.